comicallynathan/FDH-API/README.md

 For more help, check out [the Rojo documentation](https://rojo.space/docs).

 # Overview
+This package allows us to work dynamically by indexing [the catalogue](https://github.com/comicallynathan/ScrewDynamicHeads) on Git as opposed to static models while suffering under Roblox's tyranny.
 R6 is supported, but R15 is not supported for now.

 ## Analyzer